ShawnHu98/Mozart-A-Life-Journey/README.md

 # Mozart - A Life Journey

-A role-playing and Guitar Hero like music game developed as a course project for SUSTech CS309 Object-Oriented Algorithm Design.
+A role-playing and Guitar Hero like music game developed as a course project for SUSTech CS309 Object-Oriented Analysis and Design.
+The project is designed as a collaborated project with *Central Conservatory of Music, China* for arts education with multimedia.

-This project is rated as full marks and presented to *Central Conservatory of Music, China*.
+This project is rated as full marks and presented to *Central Conservatory of Music, China* as the representative project.

 <embed src="/" type="video/mp4">
         <p><a href="/Demo of Mozart - A Life Journey.mp4">[Demo Video]</a></p>
 </embed>